Kawrs/React-Component-Creation/React Components/React Counter/README.md

 #Project Discription

-A basic React component of a student information form featureing user input with an alert pop up to confirm the submition of the form
+A basic React component of a Counter featureing state management where every even number changes the background color of the body

 ##React + Vite